kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-9.md

       Correct answer: C
     </details>

 6. Which AWS service allows companies to connect an Amazon VPC to an on-premises data center?
+(Select TWO)
     - A. AWS VPN.
     - B. Amazon Redshift.
     - C. API Gateway.
     - D. Amazon Direct Connect.

     <details markdown=1><summary markdown='span'>Answer</summary>
-      Correct answer: D
+      Correct answer: A, D
     </details>

 7. Which AWS service of feature can be used to monitor CPU usage?